aimms/documentation/multisolve/assess.rst

     The olive colored top line is the CPU load of all processes during the session, the purple colored bottom is the CPU load by the entire AIMMS process (so including the solves active).

-    To create this graph, the Blend example was solved in ``modify`` callback mode.
+    To create this graph, the Blend example was solved in ``modify`` provide mode.
     In this mode, it hardly takes time for AIMMS Execution Engine to provide a new GMP based on the new objective coefficients, enabling it to start up several  solves before the first  solve finishes.